yezhiyi9670/toxic-music-player-1/static/doc/programmable-rules.md

 Each parameter takes up a line in parameter definition.
 Empty lines are ignored. `//` or `#` stands for comments if it starts a line.

-Indentation or trailing whitespaces are always supported, but redundant spaces are not supported.
+Indentation or trailing whitespaces are always supported, but redundant spaces are not.

-Lines don't have to exactly align.
+Lines don't have to align exactly.

 **Data Type**